SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 void onNodeError(
     long latencyNanos, @NonNull ExecutionInfo executionInfo, @NonNull String requestLogPrefix) {}

+void close(){}
 ```

 `OtelRequestTracker` will utilize the above methods.

-`OtelRequestTracker` will initialize OpenTelemetry exporter on `onSessionReady`.
+1. `OtelRequestTracker` will initialize OpenTelemetry exporter on `onSessionReady`.
-It will create a parent span of operation name `Session Request` on `onRequestCreated`, and create a child span of operation name `Node Request` on `onRequestCreatedForNode`, including the database calls for retries and speculative executions.
-It will end all the spans in this `Session Request` on `onSuccess`, `onError`, `onNodeSuccess`, or `onNodeError`.
+2. It will create a parent span of operation name `Session Request` on `onRequestCreated`, and create a child span of operation name `Node Request` on `onRequestCreatedForNode`, including the database calls for retries and speculative executions.
+3. It will end all the spans in this `Session Request` on `onSuccess`, `onError`, `onNodeSuccess`, or `onNodeError`.
+4. It will release all the resources on `close`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives